Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 ### Use MVC Pattern for New Scenes

 - High Score, Main Menu, Pause Menu, Level Select are split into MVC pattern.
 - Enforces a clear separation of concerns, dividing the scene into three main components: the Model (data), the View (user interface), and the Controller (input and interaction).
+(Some only have View and Controller as Model is not needed in some scenes.)
 - This separation makes the codebase more modular and easier to maintain.

 ---